 Pasta is cooked in the pressure cooker, usually between 4-6 minutes, depending on the recipe and type of pasta.
 Most of the time followed by a Quick Pressure Release.

 We love cooking this dish with ground beef that is 85/15 lean.
 However, you might go with 80/20 or 90/10 depending on your preference.
-If using higher fat content meat, you might want to drain the grease after browning it in the pressure cooker.
+If using higher fat content meat, you might want to drain the grease after browning it in the electric pressure cooker.

-Can I make Instant Pot Taco Pasta with other meats?
+Instant Pot Taco Pasta

 - 2 tablespoons canola oil